CENG501-Projects/CENG501-Fall2024/GencGuney/Readme.md

 For our implementation, we plan to:

-- Maintain the same datasets and baselines as described in the original paper for consistency.
+- Use the same datasets and evaluation metrics as the original paper to ensure consistency.
-- Recreate the model zoo with accessible pre-trained models from standard repositories like PyTorch or TensorFlow.
-However, the exact pretraining strategies (e.g., contrastive loss) might differ if specific models are unavailable.
+- Construct the model zoo with accessible pre-trained models from standard repositories like PyTorch or TensorFlow.
-- Use the same evaluation metrics (FPR, TPR, and AUC) to align with the original results.
-- Experiment with scaling the zoo size and tuning hyperparameters (αα) to observe its impact on ZODE's performance.
+- Test to see how scaling the zoo size and tuning hyperparameters affect ZODE’s performance.

-These adjustments are aimed at ensuring reproducibility while accommodating practical constraints, such as the availability of pre-trained models and computational resources.
+These steps aim to reproduce the results while accounting for practical limitations, such as model availability and computational resources.

-@TODO: Describe the setup of the original paper and whether you changed any settings.

 ## 3.2.
 Running the code